 Boston is a historic city at the scene of some of the earliest architecture built in the United States.
 Home to many key events surrounding its rich history and ever-growing metropolitan life, Boston attracts a greater number of tourists each year.
 However, like any growing major city, mass transit struggles to keep up with the pace as the North-South Rail Link is connected by the same crowded public transit system.
 Modern travelers are now transferring over to charter bus transit to get them to local attractions.

-A charter bus or minibus is the best way for groups to travel around Boston.
-Group travel is more convenient, cost effective, and environmentally friendly than other public transportation options and provides you with a reliable and flexible transportation method.
+A Boston charter bus or minibus is the best way for groups to explore the city.
+Group travel is more convenient, cost-effective, and environmentally friendly than other public transportation options and provides you with a reliable and flexible transportation method.

 Follow these top customer destinations to get your itinerary started!
 Setting a travel itinerary before your trip can make all the difference in your experience, whether it’s for private events, weddings, business travel, or church outings.
 Make the most out of your trip to Boston by developing a plan with these popular morning, afternoon, and evening events.

 Freedom Trail is a morning favorite as the three-mile trail leads you through 16 principal historic monuments and sites across the city.
 Visit Boston’s oldest cemetery, which includes the graves of Governor John Winthrop and two Mayflower passengers.
 Since the trail is full of camera reaching sites, ensure that you have set a flexible bus schedule with a vehicle that provides seating for all sizes before heading toward the trail destination.
 Have your driver drop you off at the start of the trail and meet you at the end.
 Invest in this hop-on-hop-off travel service so you can move on to more sights nearby.